iZooto-App-Push/izooto-unity-package/README.md

 # 📢 iZooto Unity Package (v1.0.0)

-The **iZooto Unity Package** enables push notification support for Unity-based iOS and Android applications using the iZooto SDK.
+The **iZooto Unity Package** enables push notification support for Unity-based Android applications using the iZooto SDK.

 ---